Selective Laser Trabeculoplasty, or SLT, is a form of laser surgery that is used to lower intraocular pressure in glaucoma.

 - What happens if it wears off?

-If SLT is effective at lowering IOP but this wears off over several years, the procedure can be repeated But the second treatment may not be as effective as the first and may not last as long.
+If SLT is effective at lowering IOP but this wears off over several years, the procedure can be repeated.
+Repeat treatments may or may not lower IOP as much as the first, and continued repeat laser will eventually not be effective.
+Some doctors may elect to treat half of the tissue on the first treatment, then treat the second half at a later date (this is not considered repeat treatment, and is completion of treatment).
 If SLT is not initially successful, repeat treatment is not likely to be effective.
 Alternatively, glaucoma medication can be used if the effect wears off over time.

 - What happens if it doesn't work?